sonata-nfv/son-emu/README.md

 * Define API endpoints in topology
  * call startAPI from topology definition and start it in a own thread
  * make it possible to start different API endpoints for different DCs
+* DCemulator
+ * correctly start and connect new compute resources at runtime
+ * remove and disconnect compute resources at runtime
+ * do IP management for new containers
+ * list active compute resources